andreamarciano/hidden-v1/README.md

 - After melting animation completes (~2 seconds), extracts its text content and adds it to the trash context.
 - Plays looping lava bubbling sound while heating and one-shot sounds for melting and steam effects.
 - If mouse leaves before melting threshold, the heat level decreases gradually and the div "cools down."

+### `TiltDiv.jsx`

+- Click and drag vertically on the side handle to tilt the container.

+- As the tilt angle increases, a threshold triggers the "release" phase.

+- Letters fall one by one from the tilted text block with randomized rotation and offset.

+- Letters are collected into the trash context as they fall.

+- Plays a looping falling sound while the component is tilted past threshold.

+- Releasing the mouse resets the tilt angle and stops any sound/animation in progress.

 ### 🗑️ `TrashBin.jsx`